senturkzuhtu11/okta.github.io/_source/_docs/api/getting_started/rate-limits.md

 The number of API requests for an organization is limited for all APIs in order to protect the service for all users.

-Okta has two types of rate limits:  org-wide rate limits that vary by API endpoint, and concurrent rate limits on the number of simultaneous transactions regardless of endpoint.
-These two types of limits are evaluated separately and reported in headers that are returned with each response.
+Okta has three types of rate limits:  org-wide rate limits that vary by API endpoint, concurrent rate limits on the number of simultaneous transactions regardless of endpoint, and end-user rate limits on the endpoints that end users access directly.

+Org-wide and concurrent limits are evaluated separately and reported in headers that are returned with each response. <!-- How are end user limits reported? -->

+> Note that these limits are not covered by the API SLA, and may be changed if the service requires it to protect customers.
+We provide advance warning of changes when possible.

 ## Org-Wide Rate Limits